Yaveen123/genta-api/README.md

 ### License
-Genta General  © 2025 by Yavisht Behari is licensed under CC BY-NC-SA 4.0.
+Genta API  © 2025 by Yavisht Behari is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/